Noelle Barahona

-Noelle Barahona (born 30 November 1990 in Santiago) is an Olympic Chilean alpine skier.
+Noelle Barahona (born 30 November 1990) is a Chilean alpine skier who competed in the 2006, 2010, 2014 and 2018 Winter Olympics.
 She is currently coached by Luciano Acerboni and skis for La Parva, a club in Santiago, Chile.

 Biography

-Barahona was born in 1990 to two athletic parents—her mother Yasmin was a Chilean windsurfing champion, while her father Pablo competed in sailing in the 1984 Summer Olympics.
+Barahona was born in Santiago in 1990 to two athletic parents—her mother Yasmin was a Chilean windsurfing champion, while her father Pablo competed in sailing in the 1984 Summer Olympics.
 She attended International School Nido de Aguilas from Pre-K to 12th Grade.
 Barahona is a student of Universidad Católica in Santiago de Chile.
 She speaks Spanish, English, and Italian.